How Much Will My Knee Replacement Cost?

 What is knee replacement surgery?

-Just like there are different reasons to get a knee replacement, there’s a few types of knee replacements too.
+Just like there are different reasons to get a knee replacement, there are a few types of knee replacements too.
 These include:

-- partial or unicompartmental knee replacement (part or parts of the knee are replaced)
+- partial (also known as a unicompartmental) knee replacement (one or some of the knee joint surfaces are replaced)

-- kneecap replacement or patellofemoral arthroplasty (this is a type of partial replacement)
+- kneecap replacement or patellofemoral arthroplasty (the joint between the kneecap and thighbone is replaced – a type of partial replacement)

-If you’ve already had a knee replacement but there are issues with it, like the synthetic joint wearing out, you can also have a revision of it.
+If you’ve already had a knee replacement but there are issues with it, like the artificial joint wearing out, you can also have a revision of it.

 How much does knee replacement surgery cost?